Berneau/mmp3/api/header.md

 To access admin routes in addition to the token also the user has to be an admin. (admin flag in user object).
 These routes are only used to maintain the application.

-Every response is wrapped in an object with an additional "ok"-attribute.
+Every response is wrapped in an object with an additional "ok"-attribute which is either true or false.